efugier/DeezerTagApp/README.md

 Relations between artists, albums and tracks are _not_ implemented in this demo.

 I chose **Neo4j** as it the most well known graph DB and seemed to be the easiest to use.
+However, **Orientdb** seems to be more suitable for alrge scale projects.

 ## Possibilities for future